Travel Vignettes – romance in exotic places.

 Frozen in Time

 Greece – Summer 1986

 Watching them splashing, caressing, and sensually kissing made me wish for my heart’s desire.
 I had only hoped he could have been here, so he and I could be like those lovers frolicking on the beach.
 But like the calmness of the sea, I had to wait patiently for his embrace.

+We fell in love back at university in Buffalo, New York.
 It was our plan for me to come to Greece and for him to show me its beauty.
 It was also more than that.
-It was for him to announce our engagement to his parents, who were hell-bent on him marrying a Greek girl from his village.
+It was for him to announce our engagement to his parents.
+They were hell-bent on him marrying a Greek girl from his village.

-Copyright © https://Freckle.
+Copyright © Freckle.
 Blog 2019.
 All Rights Reserved.